-It’s free with paid admission to the Indiana Experience, a visit to the William H. Smith Memorial Library or a $7 purchase at the Basile History Market or Stardust Terrace Café.
+It’s free on a first-come, first-served basis with paid admission to the History Center, a visit to the William H. Smith Memorial Library or a $9 purchase at the Basile History Market or Stardust Terrace Café.

-The Stardust Terrace Café on our Canal level has a great menu by Hoaglin To Go and is open 10 a.m. to 4 p.m.
-Monday through Saturday.
+The Stardust Terrace Café on our Canal level has a great menu by Jonathan Byrd’s.
+Current holiday hours (through Jan.
+3, 2021) are:

 Yes.
 The History Center is open 10 a.m. to 5 p.m.
 Tuesday through Saturday.
-The Café and History Market are also open on Mondays.
+The History Market is also open on Mondays.
 The IHS also occasionally offers programs and hosts performances on Sundays and Mondays.

 You can visit the William H. Smith Memorial Library at the History Center from 10 a.m. to 5 p.m.
 Tuesday through Saturday and talk to our helpful staff.
 You can reach them at the reference desk at (317) 234-0321.
 For more about our family history services, click here.